 Shared Spaces Onboard

-In addition to the luxury staterooms there are several shared spaces onboard, including a dining area, Jacuzzi on the sundeck, fitness and spa center, and various lounge areas.
+In addition to the luxury staterooms, there are several shared spaces onboard, including a dining area, Jacuzzi on the sundeck, a fitness and spa center, and various lounge areas.

 Family Stateroom Options on Kontiki Expeditions Yacht